raganwald/braythwayt.com/_posts/2016-03-30-racism-is-injustice.md

 > It is racist to use statistics--whether true or false--to socially engineer injustice against members of a particular race.

+The central moral issue is not about facts or race, the central moral issue is about "justice."

+**Justice is, at its core, equal treatment for all**.
+Justice is not imposing consequences on individuals based on statistical evidence about classes to which they belong.

 ---

-### "justice is, at its core, equal treatment for all"
+### crime and punishment

 ---

-The central moral issue is not about facts or race, the central moral issue is about "justice."

-Justice is, at its core, equal treatment for all.
-Justice is not imposing consequences on individuals based on statistical evidence about classes to which they belong.

-Consider a crime:

 When someone is murdered in their home, it’s nearly always a partner who has done it.
 It would be a tremendous savings of time and money if we just locked their partner up on the spot, and we’d nearly always be right.